 Great food if a little pricey sometimes.

-Alicante’s coast is lined with very stunning sandy beaches including the Playa del Postiguet, Playa del Coco, Playa de la Albufereta, Playa de la Almadraba, Playa de San Juan, and Cabo de las Huertas beaches.
+Alicante’s coast is lined with very stunning sandy beaches including Playa del Postiguet, Playa del Coco, Playa de la Albufereta, Playa de la Almadraba, Playa de San Juan and Cabo de las Huertas.

 The beach is located a few metres from the city centre and is easily accessible by bus or on foot.
-With its fine white sand and crystal clear waters, it offers some great activities including snorkeling, swimming, surfing, and fishing.
+With its fine white sand and crystal clear waters, it offers some great activities including snorkelling, swimming, surfing and fishing.
 You can’t help but love the beaches here.

 Alicante is home to some of the oldest and most impressive buildings in Spain.

-Some of the most outstanding landmarks that caught my attention included Balcon del Mediterraneo, Arena Promenade, Dique de Levante Breakwater, Arenal de Petrel, Plaza y Parada de Tranvia, Castillo de Santa Barbara, and the Mediaval Historic Centre.
+Some of the most outstanding landmarks that caught my attention included Balcón del Mediterráneo, Arena Promenade, Dique de Levante Breakwater, Arenal de Petrel, Plaza y Parada de Tranvía, Castillo de Santa Barbara and Mediaeval Historic Centre.

 There really is something for everyone here and it’s worth spending a bit of time checking out these great local landmarks.

 Before leaving Alicante, I had to find out more about its wonderful history by visiting some of the museums and art galleries.
-Museo de Belenes, Museo de Bellas Artes Gravina, Museo Taurino, Lucentum Archaeological Site, Museo Alicantino de Arte Contemoraneo, Mubag Gravina Fine Arts Museum, and Museo de Fogueres all house some of the oldest Italian artifacts and historical facts.
+Museo de Belenes, Museo de Bellas Artes Gravina, Museo Taurino, Lucentum Archaeological Site, Museo Alicantino de Arte Contemoraneo, Mubag Gravina Fine Arts Museum and Museo de Fogueres all house some of the oldest Italian artefacts and historical facts.

 There is a fascinating history surrounding Alicante which many tourists tend to skip, heading instead for the wonderful beaches (although who can blame them).

-But do take some time out of your schedule to discover the museums, the great many old buildings and of course, enjoy the local food.
+But do take some time out of your schedule to discover the museums and the great many old buildings and, of course, enjoy the local food.
 It’s great!